 Ubiquitous Chip, 12 Ashton Lane, G12 8SJ

 Get yourself down to Charing Cross because the beer garden of Chinaski’s is the place to be for book lovers.
 This bar and restaurant inspired by Charles Bukowski’s literary alter ego serves up amazing food and an impressive cocktail menu.
-But after the year we’ve all had, we don’t blame you if you order a few of them to make up for lost time.
+But after the past couple of years we’ve all had, we don’t blame you if you order a few of them to make up for lost time.
 Chinaski’s will also be serving up burgers, steaks and moreish sides if you’re in need of a bite to eat and to soak up their cocktails and beer.

 Chinaski’s, 239 North Street, G3 7DL

 11. Van Winkle

 Hallelujah, this restaurant’s outdoor dining area is here for the summer!
-The barbecue restaurant, Van Winkle, has reopened their beer garden on Gallowgate where you can sip on a few beers or bourbons and munch on tasty barbecue dishes- which sounds like the perfect addition to a socially-distanced meet-up with your mates.
+The barbecue restaurant, Van Winkle, has reopened their beer garden on Gallowgate where you can sip on a few beers or bourbons and munch on tasty barbecue dishes- which sounds like the perfect addition to a meet-up with your mates in the sun.

 Van Winkle, 267 Gallowgate, G4 0TR

 12. The Rum Shack

-With more than 100 rums to choose from, including some Scottish made ones, The Rum Shack in Glasgows’s Southside is a must-visit.
+With more than 100 rums to choose from, including some Scottish made ones, The Rum Shack in Glasgow’s Southside is a must-visit.
 Enjoy delicious Caribbean food in their outdoor dining space, including salt fish, goat curry, jerk chicken, coconut king prawns.
 Plus, there’s one dish on the menu inspired by the city that we have our eye on and it’s spiced haggis bon bons.